harrisondowns/gdt-2017/README.md

 SpriteMaker.ino is the paint window that allows a user to draw sprites to use in other parts of the game.

 SpriteManager.ino is the window that allows a user to select a sprite.

+KeyboardScreen.ino is the window that allows a user to type in a string using a screen-keyboard.
+That string is then returned and can be a variable length.

+BaseMaker.ino is the basic “maker” window, AKA the map maker.
+User can place tiles (drawn from the sprites in SpriteMaker) and place “events” (visual scripting elements).

+BaseEvent.ino handles the user placing an event down on any tile.
+An event is a visual script that allows the user to make certain elements on the map intractable.
+Events include: Text boxes, Setting variables, Comparisons, and Transferring maps.

+BGColor.ino allows the user to change the background color of all the maps from light green to any color.

+ConditionalMaker.ino allows the user to specify the parameters of a conditional event.
+Type of conditional and the two variables being compared are used.

+MapSelect.ino lets the user select a map.
+Either to draw on for BaseMaker.ino or as part of a transfer event.

+SelectVar.ino lets the user select a variable for any specific event.

+SetVar.ino lets the user specify the parameters of a set variable event.
+The variable and the value to set it to are used.

+TransferMaker.ino lets the user specify the parameters for a transfer event.
+A transfer event takes the x, y coordinates that the player will teleport to and the map ID of the map to go to.